pooja-badgujar/pooja/_pages/about.md

   <img src="/pooja/images/Moroccan%20Lamb%20Tagine%20(Spice%20and%20Flavours).jpg" alt="Moroccan Lamb Tagine" width="260">
 </p>

+*Carrots, Cooking & Carotenoids*
+When I cook carrots, I’m not just playing with flavors; I’m also seeing molecules at work.
+Carotenoids (like β-carotene, which makes carrots orange) change their bioavailability depending on how you cook them: boiling, steaming, or adding oil helps release them so our bodies can absorb more.

+In my research, I study carotenoids as molecular storytellers: they act as antioxidants and as signals during regeneration and multicellularity.
+Just like cooking reveals their hidden nutritional power, my spectroscopy work reveals their hidden biological roles guiding stem cells, regulating redox states, and influencing how life heals or evolves.

+So in both the kitchen and the lab, carotenoids connect flavor, color, and vitality with the deeper story of life’s resilience and transformation.
+“From snowflake yeast to regenerating worms, my research follows Darwin’s idea of survival of the fittest, where only the most adaptable molecular strategies endure.”

 🚀 Dreaming big about contributing to the future of astrobiology
 <p align="center">
   <img src="/pooja/images/Astronaut%20me.jpg" alt="Astronaut me" width="260">
 </p>

+From carotenoids as molecular signals in amoeba, zebrafish, and carrots, to the emergence of cooperative behavior in snowflake yeast, my research connects molecular fingerprints to some of life’s deepest questions:

+- How do organisms regenerate?
+- How did multicellularity evolve?
+- Can universal biosignatures guide us in regenerative medicine and even astrobiology?

+I am a biophysicist decoding the molecular signatures of life through advanced optical imaging.
+My work integrates Two-Photon Fluorescence Lifetime Imaging (phasor approach) and Raman spectroscopy to map cellular processes in vivo, revealing how carotenoids, redox states, and lipid metabolism regulate regeneration, development, and multicellularity.
+From identifying blastema formation in the regenerating worm *Aeolosoma viride* to tracking cooperative transitions in snowflake yeast, my research connects biophysics and evolutionary biology to address fundamental questions: how life heals, organizes, and evolves complexity.

+My vision is to establish **label-free optical assays** as **universal tools** for studying **regeneration and the origins of life**, bridging model organisms, human health, and astrobiology.

 I believe science is a universal language, one that connects regeneration in a worm to the potential for regeneration in humans, and even to the search for life on other worlds.
 Decoding Life, Light, and Evolution.

 **Achievements**